 The bill amends s.
-193.155, F.S., to provide that if an error is made in the assessment of homestead property by way of material mistake of fact by the property appraiser or due to new construction of which the property appraiser was not aware, the just and assessed value will be recalculated only in the year such an error was discovered, and the property owner will not be liable for back taxes.
+193.155, F.S., to provide that if an error is made in the assessment of homestead property by way of material mistake of fact by the property appraiser, the just and assessed value will be recalculated from the year of the mistake, but the recalculated value will first apply in the year the error was discovered, and the property owner will not be liable for back taxes.